IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 DSFS presents data sets in a file system tree that simulates z/OS UNIX protocols.
 It maps data sets to these attributes as follows:

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 39

-object type One of two values. · DIR (root directory, path directory, HLQ directory, or PDS/PDSE directory). · FILE (PS or PDS/PDSE member). object linkcount Although data sets do not have link counts, z/OS UNIX objects do.
+object type One of two values. Â· DIR (root directory, path directory, HLQ directory, or PDS/PDSE directory). Â· FILE (PS or PDS/PDSE member). object linkcount Although data sets do not have link counts, z/OS UNIX objects do.
 The utility file system keeps the link count of directories equal to the number of subdirectories, and for PS and PDS/PDSE members the link count is always 1.
 Every z/OS UNIX directory has special entries for . (dot) and .. (dot dot) entries.
 PDS/PDSE directories will have a link count of 2 because the dot and dot dot entries are inserted into the utility file system directory that represents the PDS/PDSE. dir name count The number of objects in the directory, including the special dot and dot dot entries for directories.
 For files, the number is the value na. data set name type The type of data set that this DSFS object represents (PDS, LIBRARY, SEQ, MEMBER, or HLQ DIR).